 That’s it.
 Don’t you love how simple it is?

-Bake for 8 minutes, and then flip and cook an additional 2 minutes.
+Roast the peppers, flipping them half way.
 If the peppers still aren’t blistered, cook for 1 more minute and check them, repeating until they’re blistered.

 Are shishito peppers hot?